kyohmizu/kubernetes-ctf-samples/README_EN.md

 | Challenge 02 | ⭐️ |
 | Challenge 03 | ⭐️⭐️ |

-With access to a Kubernetes cluster, run the following commands:
+Please run the setup script for each challenge while having access to a Kubernetes cluster.

 ### Challenge 00 (Tutorial)